imgproxy/imgproxy/docs/getting_the_image_info.md

 Once you set up your [URL signature](configuration.md#url-signature), check out the [Signing the URL](signing_the_url.md) guide to learn about how to sign your URLs.
 Otherwise, since the signature is required, feel free to use any string here.

 ### Source URL

-There are two ways to specify source url:

 #### Plain

 The source URL can be provided as is, prepended by `/plain/` part: